 Grandparents and Grandest Friends Day

 From Brazil to Georgia to Pennsylvania to here in the heart of Lake Highlands, we were thrilled to welcome grandparents and grandest friends back to campus for one of our most cherished annual traditions of the year!
 The record-breaking attendance fueled the buzz and excitement throughout the day.
-To start, guests were treated to a schoolwide production, which included performances by the Red Hot Peppers Jump Rope team, Poetry Parade students, James and the Giant Peach ensemble, and the PK, TK, and Kindergarten karate team.
+To start, guests were treated to a schoolwide production, which included performances by the Red Hot Peppers Jump Rope team, Lower School Choir, Shrek Jr. ensemble, and the PK, TK, and Kindergarten karate team.
 Teachers were elated by the smiles and cheer that emanated through the hallways while guests and students enjoyed solving real-world math problems, designing art projects, and experiencing technical innovations in the classrooms.
 The unbridled enthusiasm was unmistakable!
-St. John's thanks our parents and extended families for sharing this time with us, and we are grateful to CC Young for their sponsorship and support of the event.
+St. John's thanks our parents and extended families for sharing this time with us, and we are grateful to all of our volunteers for their support of the event.
 Please enjoy the following video to remember this most special day!

 Big and little buddies are a long-standing tradition at St. John's.
 Prekindergarten through third graders are little buddies and fourth through eighth graders are big buddies.
 Several times throughout the school year, students will spend time together to work on paired and group activities so that they can learn from each other.
 Buddy Days provide an opportunity for our older students to mentor and lead younger students, while younger Lions relish the chance to learn from those students they will follow during their time at St. John's.

 At St. John's, the educational experience continues after the school day and in myriad places outside of our beautiful campus.
 Students of all grade levels participate in day and/or overnight field trips throughout the School year.
-Trips include excursions to the Dallas Arboretum, John Bunker Sands Nature Preserve, Dallas Children's Theater, Allaso Ranch, Fort Worth Stockyards, Washington, D.C., to name a few!
+Trips include excursions to the Dallas Arboretum, Dallas Museum of Art, John Bunker Sands Nature Preserve, Dallas Children's Theater, Allaso Ranch, Fort Worth Stockyards, Washington, D.C., to name a few!

 Alumni Art Exhibition